Fifth-Grade Teacher Career Guide

 These and other skills make a fifth-grade successful on a daily basis.

 How Much Does a Fifth-Grade Teacher Make?

-The exact income of a sixth-grade teacher can vary, based on a number of changing factors.
-These factors can include a sixth-grade teacher’s job experience, job performance, employer, employer’s place of business, and tenure status.
-In general, the salary of a sixth-grade teacher can average $49,062, with a range of roughly $35,000 to $73,000 per year.
+The exact income of a fifth-grade teacher can vary based on a number of changing factors.
+These factors can include a fifth-grade teacher’s job experience, job performance, employer, employer’s place of business, and tenure status.
+In general, the salary of a fifth-grade teacher can average $49,062, with a range of roughly $35,000 to $73,000 per year.

 What Is the Projected Job Growth?

 The role of a fifth-grade teacher is characterized by a favorable outlook.
 Employment rates for elementary school teachers are expected to increase 4% from 2019 to 2029, bolstered by a forecasted increase in total students.
 With an increase in expected students comes a parallel need for informed and passionate fifth-grade teachers.